-Phase 1 of the NABARD Grade-A Exam is scheduled on 25th Feb 2020 and we at Oliveboard are here to help you in your preparations for the same.
+NABARD Grade-A Exam is conducted every year for the recruitment of Assistant Managers and we at Oliveboard are here to help you in your preparations for the same.
 Both Phase 1 and Phase 2 of the NABARD Exam tests the aspirants on the subject of Agriculture and Rural Development.
 One of the topics in the syllabus is Krishi Vigyaan Kendras.
-So, therefore in this blog, we will be providing you notes on the topic of Krishi Vigyaan Kendras – NABARD Agriculture Notes.
-Read and revise it carefully so that you do not miss out on any marks in the upcoming NABARD Exam 2019.
+So, therefore in this blog, we will be providing your notes on the topic of Krishi Vigyaan Kendras – NABARD Agriculture Notes.
+Read and revise it carefully so that you do not miss out on any marks in the upcoming NABARD Exam.